Infogiants/resumebuilder/docs/index.md

 layout: default
 ---

-# Resume Builder ( HTML to Docx and PDF Generation Script )

 This is an script implementation in php for generating Docx and PDF based on dynamic HTML content.

 # Installtion